DerekGooding/TakingTurns/README.md

 # Description

-This is a small Console application that tracks turn order in a similar fashion to Roleplaying games.
+This is an emulator for turn taking similar to Classic RPG games.

 Units with a faster speed stat may lap slower units.